Party Roles and Composition in DnD 5e

 Tank

-Tanks take the hits so teammates don't have to.
-Usually involves a high Constitution score, and good tanks have methods of increasing their threat.
+Tanks take the hits so teammates don’t have to.
+This usually involves a high Constitution score, and good tanks have methods of increasing their threat.

 Beware the Tank Fallacy.
 You can build a highly defensive character that can withstand any damage, but there’s nothing to stop an enemy from running right past you and attacking the wizard behind you.
 If a smart opponent sees someone in heavy armor and a wizard in robes behind them, they will almost certainly try for the wizard.